mmorga/archi-tools-rb/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/archimate.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mmorga/archi-tools-rb.

-## Merge Rules

-* One of two docs is considered the parent - ids will default there
-* First checks for unique ids are made.
-Re-mapping will be done if necessary.
-More on remapping rules below.

-## Other tool ideas

-* Tool to convert from archi to archimate open-exchange and vice versa.
-* Tool to query for dependencies
-* Tool to assign/validate/enforce metadata